aspabhi31/credit-risk-project/README.md

 - Predict Probability of Default (PD)
 - Evaluate model performance using risk-appropriate metrics
 - Demonstrate how model outputs support approval decisions

+## Feature Understanding
+Features were categorized into behavioral (payment history, utilization, credit activity) and demographic (age, income, debt ratio).
+Behavioral features are expected to be more predictive of default risk, consistent with industry risk modeling practices.